bzamith/bzamith.github.io/index.md

 <img class="profile-picture" src="profile.png">

 Hi!
-My name is Bruna I am Brazilian and I have a bachelor degree in Computer Engineering from Federal University of Sao Carlos.
+My name is Bruna, I am Brazilian and I have a bachelor degree in Computer Engineering from Federal University of Sao Carlos.

 I am currently working as a Software Engineer @ Amazon computer.
 But I am also passionate and continuously learning about Data Science and Bioinformatics.
 Still, I am really looking forward to learning more about Computer Networks and Natural Computing.